Terms of service

 The client is expected to translate the statistical results to their own field of expertise.
 The client will, together with the consultant, discuss the correct interpretation of results.

-Statistical and methodological support is offered to all researchers of the Life Sciences and Humanities within the VUB / UZ Brussel community.
+Statistical and methodological support is offered to all researchers of Humanities and Life Sciences & Medicine within the VUB / UZ Brussel community.

 Consultancy can be provided to all members of our community in response to a client's request.